 On the nesting grounds, large quantities of insects are key because these birds are feeding their fast-growing young.
 Where native grasslands remain, numbers remain robust.
 Unfortunately, many of these areas are gone.
-Pastures that incorporate rotations of livestock to prevent over-grazing can also support Chestnut-collared Longspurs and the other species sharing the same habitat, including a large grassland-nesting shorebird called the Long-billed Curlew.
+Pastures that incorporate rotations of livestock to prevent overgrazing can support Chestnut-collared Longspurs and the other species sharing the same habitat, including a large grassland-nesting shorebird called the Long-billed Curlew.

 Conservation outlook: Chestnut-collared Longspur populations remain on many public lands within its range.
-Where prescribed burns, rotational grazing, reintroduced bison, and sometimes mowing occur, these birds can still flourish.
+Where prescribed burns, rotational grazing, and sometimes mowing occur, these birds can still flourish.
 Oil and gas development on public lands, however, may cause fragmentation that breaks up the large habitat expanses of more than 115 acres required by this species.

 The Bank Swallow is North America's smallest swallow, nesting in steep sand or dirt banks and wintering in South American lowlands.
 Birders watch for this zippy swallow among mixed swallow flocks during migration, but once the birds reach their colonies, they stick with their own kind, getting to work digging nest burrows sometimes up to five feet long.